DataJuggler/TransparencyMaker/README.md

 Hide<br/>
 BlueGreen < 300

-All pixels with a BlueGreen value of 300 or less wil be set to Alpha o to be hidden.
+All pixels with a BlueGreen value of 300 or less wil be set to Alpha 0 to be hidden.

 # Between